react-boilerplate/react-boilerplate/docs/general/gotchas.md

 ## Running tests in `watch` mode

-If you are unable to run tests in watch mode, you may have to install `watchman` to run tests in watch mode.
+If you are unable to run tests in watch mode, you may have to install `watchman` for this to work.
 If you're using a Mac, simply run `brew install watchman`

 You can also install `watchman` from source.
 Please visit their [official guide](https://facebook.github.io/watchman/docs/install.html) for more information.